w3c/market-data-odrl-profile/CDMs.md

 Display of datafeed products

 ### 2.3.
 Client Controlled Partner Display Service
-A display service in which the client controls access to data displayed on a partner device
+A display service in which the client controls access to data displayed on a partner-provided device

 ### 2.4.
 Controlled Display Service
 A display service with access control